davelens/dotfiles/README.md

 ```

 ## YouCompleteMe
-YouCompleteMe is a Vim plugin that requires a pre-compiled component.
+YouCompleteMe (YCM) is a Vim plugin that requires a pre-compiled component.
 [See their installation instructions](https://github.com/Valloric/YouCompleteMe#installation) to get this sorted.

 ### Mac OS X Yosemite
 If you're on Yosemite the chances are that the YCM component failed to compile.
 I got this fixed with [a helpful SO answer](http://stackoverflow.com/questions/29529455/missing-c-header-debug-after-updating-osx-command-line-tools-6-3#answer-29576048).